|Best for Panfish||Clam CPT Frost Monofilament||SEE IT||

 It’s no secret that using the best ice fishing line is critical for any setup.
 Whether it’s jigging for panfish or using tip-ups for pike, the cold water and hostile environment will push your line to its limits.
 Having the right line will make or break your chance at landing that trophy fish.

 Choosing the proper line can be complicated.
 There are multiple different kinds, with different properties, that are all used with different applications.
 Learning when and where to use each type takes a combination of knowledge and experience.
-That’s why I’ve created the below guide to help you better understand ice fishing lines and their properties.
+That’s why I’ve created the below guide to help you better understand the best ice fishing lines and their properties.

 - Best for Panfish: Clam CPT Frost Monofilament